Blocked Polyisocyanates are mainly based on HDI or IPDI. Representative products are

 Respiratory protection is required in insufficiently ventilated work areas and during spraying.
 An air-fed mask, or for short periods of work, a combination of charcoal filter and particulate filter is recommended.
 Body protection should be chosen based on activity and possible exposure, e.g. apron, protecting boots, chemical-protection suit.
 Face protection/protective goggles as well as chemical resistant protective gloves should be worn.
 Details on suitable glove material should be taken from product specific safety data sheets.

 Occupational Exposure Limits (OELs) for individual Blocked Polyisocyanates can be found under OELs.
+For REACH registered Blocked Polyisocyanates DNEL's (Derived no effect level) can be found in the corresponding safety data sheets.

 First Aid Measures